Adri6336/GPT-Assistants-Interlink/README.md

 # GPT-Assistants-Interlink

-Welcome to GPT-Assistants-Interlink, a mobile assistant tool optimized for your Android smartwatch.
+GPT-Assistants-Interlink is a mobile assistant app optimized for your Android smartwatch that takes advantage of OpenAI's API, using its Assistants, Whisper, Chat, and TTS tools to empower your device.
 This application is engineered to enhance your daily life by providing responsive virtual assistance and companionship on the fly, using a suite of specialized AI instances tailored for various tasks.

 Optimized for the Ticwatch Pro 3 Ultra.